BrianDouglasIE/BrianDouglasIE.github.io/posts/virtual-screen-size-raylib.md

----
-title: Using a virtual screen size in Raylib
+Using a virtual screen size in Raylib
-tags: [c, raylib, gamedev]
-date: 24/02/2025
+24/02/2025
+c,raylib,gamedev
 ---

 When working with pixel art it is common to create a virtual screen size.
 For example if my sprites are 16x16 pixels and my game world is 256x256.
 I would want to scale the size up to fit my computer's screen size.
 If the art was not scaled it would look really tiny, on a 1920x1080 monitor.

 <!-- more -->